home-assistant/home-assistant.io/source/_components/trafikverket_train.markdown

 - Next departure for specific train line.
 - Canceled status.
 - Number of minutes delayed.
-- Planned time.
+- Planned time if no delays occur.
-- Estimated time.
+- Estimated time of arrival if delays occur.
-- Actual time.
+- Actual time - when it did arrive.
-- Other information / additional texts
+- Other information / additional texts.
-- Deviations
+- Deviations.

 ## {% linkable_title Configuration %}